fnproject/flow/docs/API.md

 ```
 FnProject-DatumType: httpresp
-FnProject-ResultStatus: success
+FnProject-ResultStatus: success        # waitForCompletion only
 FnProject-ResultCode: 200
 FnProject-Header-CUSTOM-HEADER: customValue
+FnProject-Exceptional: false           # carried with the datum when serialised by the completer; may be elided if false
 Content-Type: application/json

 ...function response body...
 ```

-In the Java runtime, this stage's value will be transparently coerced to the `FnResult` type.
-FnResult is a wrapped HTTP response including:
+In the Java runtime, this stage's value will be transparently coerced to the `HttpResponse` type.
+HttpResponse is a wrapped HTTP response including:
 * Status Code
 * Headers (without the `FnProject-Header-` prefix)
 * Body